 Large surplus expected in 2025 via strong tax receipts.

-€16.5bn in new funds, after this year's transfers are made.
+€10bn in new funds, after first transfers made.
 Intention is to save c. €6bn p.a. of tax receipts and partially alleviate future challenges.

 NTMA funding range for 2025: €6bn to €10bn